Religion in Mauritius: Christianity

-Catholics make up 83% of Mauritius's Christians (26% of the total population or 324,811).
-The other recognized and subsidized religions include the Church of England which on the island is the Diocese of Mauritius in the Church of the Province of the Indian Ocean which has 2,788 members according to the census; the Presbyterian Church of Mauritius with 501 members, and the Seventh-day Adventists with 4,428 members.
-Other Christian denominations include three Pentecostal groups Assembly of God with 8,692, Mission Salut et Guérison with 3,731, and Pentecotiste Church with 6,817.
-About 47,774 just listed Christian on the census.
-Jehovah's Witnesses have 2,173 members.
-The Church of Jesus Christ of Latter-day Saints reports 471 members in 2 congregations; the census reports 40.

 Christianity came to Mauritius with the first inhabitants, the Dutch.
 However, the Dutch abandoned the island in 1710.
 The French brought Christianity again when they arrived in 1715.
 From 1723, there was a law whereby all slaves coming to the island must be baptised Catholic.
 This law does not seem to have been strictly adhered to.
 After they had taken Mauritius from the French during the Napoleonic Wars, the British tried to turn Mauritius Protestant during the 1840s and 1850s.

 Franco-Mauritians, usually having the same religion and denomination as the Creoles, have sometimes emphasised their differences from the Creoles by practising more traditionally, for instance celebrating Mass in Latin.
-Today Christianity is practiced by 31.7% of the total population.
+By 2011 Christianity was practiced by 31.7% of the total population.

+2011 census results for Christianity

+Catholics made up 83% of Mauritius's Christians (26% of the total population or 324,811 people) in 2011.
+The other recognized and subsidized religions included the Church of England which on the island is the Diocese of Mauritius in the Church of the Province of the Indian Ocean which has 2,788 members according to the census; the Presbyterian Church of Mauritius with 501 members, and the Seventh-day Adventists with 4,428 members.
+Other Christian denominations included three Pentecostal groups Assembly of God with 8,692, Mission Salut et Guérison with 3,731, and Pentecotiste Church with 6,817.
+Jehovah's Witnesses had 2,173 members.
+About 47,774 people simply listed 'Christian' on the census.
+The Church of Jesus Christ of Latter-day Saints reports 576 members in 3 branches in 2025; the 2022 census reported 10.